Chatanga/DuneImmorality/README.md

 - Investigate missing trigger effects on guests after a reload.
 - Fix the whole save/reload behavior in a minimal way.
+- Freeze when buying a tech (5 or 6).

 ## TODO (by priority)